 By spreading your underlying exposure more thinly, you will have a lower chance of missing out on investments in companies that give higher returns, and hence give you a higher chance of hitting the 7-9% historical returns we can get from the equity markets.

 4. Whether you focus on investment returns or costs

 Market speculators and gamblers alike tend to focus on potential winnings and outcomes.
 To them, with the right strategy, right timing, with an element of luck, they would be able to make a bigger earning based on their ingenuity.

 However, for market speculators, such an "investment strategy" comes with both explicit (trading and transaction fees) and implicit costs (bid-ask spread, time spent on managing investments and transferring money).
 These costs may or may not lead to higher investment returns.
 If we realise that we are spending more transaction costs than we expect to, then we are likely to be speculating than investing.

-To be frank, I am a secret admirer of Uncle John.
-Rain or shine, he puts a more or less fixed amount of money into buying 4D, and is unperturbed by the outcome.
-If he wins money, we are treated to a nice meal as he shares his winnings.
-But when he loses money, he does not lose faith in the process and carries on with his routine the next week.
-If he can do it so consistently despite being uncertain about the outcome, why can’t we do the same as investors?
+Rain or shine, Uncle John puts a more or less fixed amount of money into buying 4D, and is unperturbed by the outcome.
+While we know now there is a difference between investing and speculating, there is a lesson that we can take from his gambling resolve.
+If he can do it so consistently despite being uncertain about the outcome, why can't we do the same as investors?